Innovatedco/.blog/README.md

 ```
 git clone https://github.com/sedgey/BlazorBlog.git
 ```
-2. Add an appsettings.json file to the BlazorBlog project with the following content, be sure to replace all entries surrounded with #### you should also create an empty sql server/sql express database and note the connection string:
+2. Add an appsettings.json file to the BlazorBlog project with the following content,\
+🟥 __IMPORTANT__ 🟥 be sure to replace all entries surrounded with ####
+you should also create an empty sql server/sql express database and note the connection string:
 ```JSON with comments
 {